Lang Leav: Style and inspiration

 for his use of colloquial language.
-The reoccurring themes of nature, love, death and time in Frost’s poems often appear in Leav’s own work.
+The re-occurring themes of nature, love, death and time in Frost's poems often appear in Leav's own work.

-Maryanne Moll, an award-winning Filipino fictionist and a literary criticism student, said Lang’s poems are her way of exercising the trauma she inherited from her mother.
+Maryanne Moll, an award-winning Filipino fictionist and a literary criticism student, said Lang's poems are her way of exercising the trauma she inherited from her mother.
 In an interview with Marc Fennel from SBS, Leav explains how her style of writing stems from being a natural translator for her immigrant parents.
-“Language had to be distilled as things can get lost in translation.”
+"Language had to be distilled as things can get lost in translation."